-It’s no secret that Instagram has become the ultimate tool to share photos and the go-to for many to record their lives’ most important (and even not-so-important) moments.
+It’s no secret that Instagram has become the ultimate tool to share photos and has become the go-to for many to record their lives’ most important (and even not-so-important) moments.

 Instagram is also a powerhouse for social media marketing and shouldn’t be underestimated as just a photo-sharing application.